MU Health Care offers a variety of nonsurgical pelvic health treatments that can help you recover from conditions that can be painful or embarrassing.

 We offer the following specialized treatments and techniques in addition to our surgical solutions.

-Sami Turley, DPT, of the Cherry Hill location, has special training in core and pelvic floor restoration, postpartum recovery at any stage and recovery from hip injuries.
+Sami Turley, DPT, of the Forum location, has special training in core and pelvic floor restoration, postpartum recovery at any stage and recovery from hip injuries.
 She has certification in the hypopressives method — also known as low-pressure fitness — which is a postural and core restoration program designed to create synergy between the diaphragm, pelvic floor, abdominals and back musculature.
 It is used in the treatment of pelvic organ prolapse and pelvic floor hypertonicity.

 Pelvic floor muscle down-training